Instagram/IGListKit/Guides/Modeling and Binding.md

 ```

 1. Derive a **unique identifier** for each post.
 Since a single post should never have the same `username` and `timestamp` combo, we can start with that.
-2. A **core requirement** to using `IGListBindingSectionController` is that if two models have the same `diffIdentifier`, they **must be equal** so that the section controller can then compare view models.
+2. A **core requirement** to using `ListBindingSectionController` is that if two models have the same `diffIdentifier`, they **must be equal** so that the section controller can then compare view models.

 ### View Models